Disabled children's rehabilitation center to open in Island

 Speech Pathologist Sheila Evans plans to open Wellsprings Rehabilitation Services in Island for disabled children.
 Evans has been working with disabled children in Kentucky since 2015, but will officially open her office in Island in about six weeks.

-Evans has practiced since 1998 in Indiana before moving her practice to Kentucky soon after starting her work with children in 2012.
+Evans has practiced since 1998 in Indiana before moving her practice to Kentucky.

 “Most of the children I take care of have a significant medical diagnosis,” Evans said.
 “I work with children who cannot eat.
 They’re on feeding tubes or they refuse to eat, and if we don’t get them eating, they’ll end up with a feeding tube.”